Computationally Efficient Chance Constrained Covariance Control with Output Feedback: Introduction

 The solutions to all of the above problems assume full knowledge of the state at every time step, which is often a limiting assumption on physical systems.
 Reference \cite{OFCS_block} solves the CC-CS problem for the case when the state is only indirectly accessible via noise measurements, by adding a Kalman filter in the control loop.
 By filtering the state and using output feedback, the control problem may be reformulated in terms of the estimated state, and subsequently solved as a convex program.
 This method, as in \cite{kazu_PP}, still suffers, however, from large problem sizes due to its batch nature.

 The contribution of this paper is two-fold.
 First, we solve the output feedback CC-CS (OFCC-CS) problem in a computationally efficient manner as a non-trivial extension to \cite{OFCS_block}, using the techniques employed in \cite{exact_CS_2}.
 Second, we introduce a novel approach to make the state and control chance constraints tractable by reformulating them as difference of convex (DC) constraints, as opposed to linearizing the constraints about some reference values as in \cite{exact_CS_2}.
 We showcase the proposed method on a double integrator path planning problem, and compare the run-time performance with that of the batch solution.
-Additionally, we compare the optimal trajectories to that of \cite{exact_CS_2}, from which we show that the proposed method leads to less conservative solutions.